-I am a Research Fellow at the Strategic and Defence Studies Centre at the Australian National University.
+I am an Assistant Professor at School of International Studies at Peking University and was a Research Fellow at the Strategic and Defence Studies Centre at the Australian National University.
 I received my MSc and DPhil degrees in Politics at St Antony’s College, University of Oxford, and previously worked at the United Nations Development Programme.
 Before Oxford, I obtained a MA Honours in International Relations and Anthropology at University of St Andrews.

-At the moment I am researching transnational actors in conflict-affected regions, and China’s foreign policies in mediation, peacebuilding and reconstruction.
+At the moment I am researching transnational actors in conflict-affected regions, and China’s foreign policies in conflict mediation, peacemaking and peacebuilding.
 I have conducted fieldworks and missions in Myanmar, Colombia, Venezuela, Lebanon and Syria.
 Close to international development community, I worked as consultant to UN and humanitarian agencies and participated in Track II diplomatic processes and the coordination of humanitarian assistance in conflict zones.

 Hi there, I came across your writing on the China Channel on “Double Dissidents” and resonated with it a lot.
 Wondering if there’s a way to connect?
 Thanks for posting.